Hi, I’m Joshua. Welcome to my internet website.

 I also served on the student steering committee that developed and designed Changemaker Central: a resource hub and innovation space whose mission is to catalyze and sustain student-driven social change and entrepreneurship.

-After college I served for about a year as Coordinator of the Phoenix Pride LGBT Center, where I worked with area non-profits and social service agencies to provide resources to the LGBTQ community.
+After college I served for a year as Coordinator of the Phoenix Pride LGBT Center, where I worked with area non-profits and social service agencies to provide resources to the LGBTQ community.
 I managed the social and support groups that meet at the Center, and coordinated with facilitators and volunteers to provide continued support for the community in areas of health/wellness, aging, employment, education, and awareness.

 I’ve worked as a regional coordinator for the Roosevelt Institute: the nation’s largest student-based think tank.
 It was during this time that the Network published the Blueprint for Millennial America.
 I subsequently served for a term on the Network’s Student Board of Advisors.